liferay/liferay-mobile-sdk/android/README.md

-In case you want to listen for upload progress to create a progress bar, you can create a `UploadProgressAsyncTaskCallback` callback and set to the current `Session` object, its `onProgress` method for each byte chunk sent, it will pass the total number of uploaded bytes so far.
+In case you want to listen for upload progress to create a progress bar, you can create a `UploadProgressAsyncTaskCallback` callback and set to the current `Session` object, its `onProgress` method will be called for each byte chunk sent, it will pass the total number of uploaded bytes so far.
 For example:

 ```java
 session.setCallback(